Salvador do Mundo: Religion

 The church is among the oldest still standing in Goa.
 The Parish Priest of the church is Rev. Fr.
-John Fernandes.
+James Alex Torres e Silva.

 The official Chapels present in Salvador do Mundo are St. Rita (Donvaddo), St. Anne (Salem), Mãe De Deus (Paetona), St. Sebastian (Badem & Torda).
 The striking hallmark of the Mãe de Deus Chapel is the pulpit and the main altar.
 It belonged to the Dominican Fathers.
 The chapel celebrated 250 years in October 2016.